jeremy-wenzel/Ogre-Room/README.txt

 # Building the Executable

-1. Place the project_1_jhw866 folder that contains the code and executable into some desired directory.
+1. Place the project_1_jhw866 (may also be name project_1_jhw866-master) folder that contains the code and executable into some desired directory.
 The directory doesn't matter.
 This project is based of Ronald's OgreAppBase.

 2. CD into the project_1_jhw866 directory.